Margaret has entertained guests elegantly for the past 50 years. She is an accomplished and admired cook, baker, and hostess.

 - Remove the foil from around the top of the bottle.
 If it doesn't tear off easily, score/slice the foil with a knife, then tear it off with your fingers.

 - Cover the top of the bottle with a cloth napkin.
-Holding the base of the bottle in your non-dominant hand, tilt the top of the bottle away from you (and anyone else and anything breakable, like a window!) at a 45 degree angle.
+(While not mandatory, covering with a napkin is an extra safety precaution.)
+Holding the base of the bottle in your non-dominant hand, tilt the top of the bottle away from you (and anyone else and anything breakable, like a window!) at a 45-degree angle.

 - Still holding the base of the bottle firmly, grasp the cork (still covered with the loosened wire cage) through the napkin so the cork can't pop off prematurely, keeping either your thumb or your palm over the cork.